TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 **All options: grep for "get_option_specs" which is defined [here](https://github.com/dragonfly/dragonfly/blob/master/dragonfly/utils/option_handler.py#L24)**

 acq: Which acquisition to use: ts,  ucb,  ei,  ttei,  bucb.
-If using multiple
+If using multiple give them as a hyphen separated list e.g. ucb-ts-ei-ttei

 acq_opt_max_evals: Number of evaluations when maximising acquisition.
 If negative uses default value.